Corporate accelerator

-A corporate accelerator is a specific form of seed accelerator which is sponsored by an established for-profit corporation.
-Similar to seed accelerators they support early-stage startup companies through mentorship and often capital and office space.
-In contrast to regular programs, though, corporate accelerators derive their objectives from the sponsoring organization.
-These objectives can include the wish to stay close to emerging trends or to establish a funnel for corporate venture capital investments.
+A corporate accelerator is a form of seed accelerator sponsored by an established for-profit corporation.
+Similar to seed accelerators, they support early-stage startup companies through mentorship, often alongside capital and office space.
+Unlike independent accelerator programs, corporate accelerators derive their objectives from the sponsoring organization.
+These objectives may include keeping track of emerging trends or creating a pipeline for corporate venture capital investments.

-According to Corporate Accelerator DB there are 70+ such programs in existence as of December 2016.
-Notable companies include Microsoft, Citrix, and Telefónica who were among the first companies to offer such programs in the early 2010s.
-More recently, corporate accelerators have faced criticism as they might be less effective as regular seed accelerators.
-For example, the startup could be too focused on solving the problems of the sponsoring firm rather than finding external customers.
+According to the Corporate Accelerator DB, more than 70 such programs were in existence by December 2016.
+Microsoft, Citrix, and Telefónica were among the companies that offered such programs in the early 2010s.
+Corporate accelerators have also been criticised as potentially less effective than independent seed accelerators.
+One concern is that participating startups may become too focused on solving problems for the sponsoring company rather than finding external customers.

-Corporate accelerators differ from Business incubators, which usually have a continuous intake, due to their fixed-term, cohort-based organization (similar to seed accelerators) and are distinct to corporate venture capital which is a direct, targeted investment.
+Corporate accelerators differ from Business incubators, which usually have a continuous intake, because accelerator programs are generally fixed-term and cohort-based.
+They are also distinct from corporate venture capital, which involves direct investment in selected companies.